cloud-native-toolkit/site-developer-guide/docs/setup/fast-start.md

 ## Choosing a Kubernetes cluster option

-The toolkit can be installed over a standard Kubernetes or Red Hat OpenShift cluster:
+The toolkit can be installed over the Kubernetes Service running on IBM Cloud or a Red Hat OpenShift cluster.
+However, the fast-start installer only works against a Red Hat OpenShift cluster :

 === "OpenShift on IBM Cloud"
     #### Red Hat OpenShift running on IBM Cloud